DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 To use the feature, just go to an active auction, enter the number of bids you want, then click “Book a BidBuddy.”

-Buy it Now
+Buy It Now

-Time as Highest Bidder Meter (earn free bids)
+Time as Highest Bidder Meter (Earn Free Bids)

-When you’re the highest bidder on an auction, you will accumulate some time.
+When you’re the highest bidder on an auction, you will accumulate time.
 You will see the Time as Highest Bidder meter at the bottom of your screen.
-When this fills up, you get free bids.
+When this meter fills up, you get free bids.

 Promotions